cockpit-project/cockpit/README.md

 can be stopped via the terminal.
 Likewise, if an error occurs in the terminal, it can be seen in the Cockpit journal interface.

-On the Cockpit dashboard, you can easily add other machines with Cockpit installed that are accessible via SSH.
+You can also easily add other machines that have Cockpit installed and are accessible via SSH and jump between these hosts.

 ### Development